vvanwedd/heritagevisualisation/source/heritagevisualisation.rst

 Several methods to capture and study heritage artifacts with the Single-Camera, Multi-Light technology exist.
 This website aims to bring together existing methods.
 To achieve this a new file format standard and integrated viewer platform have been created.

-The website hosts the WebGL based `pixel+ viewer <http://www.heritage-visualisation.org/viewer/viewer.php>`_which can handle several single-camera, multi-light datasets.
-This viewer allows the consultation of existing CUN, ZUN, PTM and RTI datasets and as a first uses the newly proposed glTF file format standard.
+The website hosts the WebGL based `pixel+ viewer <http://www.heritage-visualisation.org/viewer/viewer.php>`_ which can handle several single-camera, multi-light datasets.
+This viewer allows the consultation of existing CUN, ZUN, PTM and RTI datasets and as a first uses the newly proposed glTF `glTF <http://www.heritage-visualisation.org/viewer/viewer.php>`_file format standard.

 heritage-visualisation.org is maintained by a group of researchers in the Computer Vision and Cultural Heritage domains.
-The group focusses on the dissemination and development of new technologies for visualisation and has its origin in Belgium.
+The group focuses on the development and dissemination of new technologies for visualisation and has its origin in Belgium.

+PIC PIC PIC PIC PIC PIC

 Heritage Visualisation Methods
 ###############################